-Last Updated June 2020
+Last Updated February 2024

-Services / Book Drops / Borrowing/Renewing/MSSU material / Loan Periods / Library Accounts / Overdue / Lost or Damaged Book Charges / Appeals / Reserve Policy / Lending to MSSU Distance Students / Locker Policy / MOBIUS Delivery Policy / Proctoring Study Hours / Sabbatical Room / Study Rooms /Reserve Spaces /Miscellaneous
+Services / Book Drops / Borrowing/Renewing/MSSU material / Loan Periods / Library Accounts / Overdue / Lost or Damaged Item Charges / Appeals / Reserve Policy / Lending to MSSU Distance Students / Locker Policy / MOBIUS Delivery Policy / Proctoring Study Hours / Sabbatical Room / Study Rooms /Reserve Spaces /Miscellaneous

 The Library provides two Circulation Desks.
 The Main Circulation Desk is located on the third floor; a Secondary Circulation Desk is available on the second floor.
 Any questions about circulation services can be directed to the Main Circulation Desk at (417) 625-9362 or to the Library Operations Specialist at (417) 625-9310.